AlleninTaipei/Artificial-Intelligence-Introduction-for-Beginners/AI Introduction.md

 * Based on the feedback, we can further process and potentially update the model parameters (not implemented in this example).
 * The loop continues indefinitely, allowing for iterative improvement of the model based on user feedback.

-### LoRA: Low-Rank Adaptation of Large Language Models

-* An important paradigm of natural language processing consists of large-scale pre-training on general domain data and adaptation to particular tasks or domains.
-As we pre-train larger models, full fine-tuning, which retrains all model parameters, becomes less feasible.
-Using GPT-3 175B as an example -- deploying independent instances of fine-tuned models, each with 175B parameters, is prohibitively expensive.
-We propose Low-Rank Adaptation, or LoRA, which freezes the pre-trained model weights and injects trainable rank decomposition matrices into each layer of the Transformer architecture, greatly reducing the number of trainable parameters for downstream tasks.
-Compared to GPT-3 175B fine-tuned with Adam, LoRA can reduce the number of trainable parameters by 10,000 times and the GPU memory requirement by 3 times.

 ---

 ## Build and deploy an AI model